genxiam/truenas-core-plex-jail/README.md

 # truenas-core-scripts
 Scripted installations of Plex Media Server, SABnzbd and Transmission in TrueNAS Core 13.1-RELEASE jails

-## Installation
+## Get the scripts
 On your TrueNAS Core server change to a convenient directory and download the installation scripts using git:
 `git clone https://github.com/genxiam/truenas-core-scripts.git`

 ## Description: `install_plex.sh`